Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

  ### 4. Interactive Prediction
-*As a **business user** I want to input specific bulldozer specifications and receive accurate price predictions so that I can make informed equipment valuation decisions using our dual-model prediction system*
+*As a **business user** I want to input specific bulldozer specifications and receive accurate price predictions so that I can make informed equipment valuation decisions using our Enhanced ML Model*

 *ACCEPTANCE CRITERIA:*